Please scroll down to find the recipe you are seeking!

 Preheat the oven to 400 degrees F. Lay the tofu flat on a cutting board, and slice in half.
 Stand one half on end, and slice horizontally into three even slices.
 Stack the slices, and cut into thirds.
 Repeat with second half of the tofu.
 Line a rimmed baking sheet with unbleached parchment paper.

 Put the coconut, wheat germ, cayenne pepper, and turmeric in a medium bowl and whisk together to combine.
 Pour the tamari into a small bowl.
 Dip each tofu cutlet into the tamari to coat all sides, then immediately dip it into the coconut mixture.
 Coat the tofu generously with the coconut mixture, patting it down to help it adhere.
 Put the tofu cutlet on the prepared sheet.
 Repeat with the remaining tofu pieces until they are all coated.

 Tent the baking sheet loosely with foil, being careful not to let the foil touch the tops of the cutlets.
 Bake for 30 to 35 minutes.
 Remove foil, and bake an additional 5 to 15 minutes, or until the coating is golden brown and crunchy.
 Serve with Maple-Scallion Dipping Sauce on the side.

-NOTE: You may use oat bran in place of the wheat germ, if desired.
+NOTE: For a GLUTEN FREE Option, you may use gluten-free oat bran in place of the wheat germ, if desired.

 Maple-Scallion Dipping Sauce